SAP-docs/preview.developer.concur.com/src/api-reference/authentication/getting-started.markdown

 ---
 # Getting Started

 The SAP Concur new OAuth2 framework is a very simple way to implement a Unified Token Authentication mechanism within your application.
 Here is a four step guide to helping you get up to speed and making calls to a SAP Concur API.

+Sample code that demonstrates how to obtain your refresh token, automate its management, and use it to get an access token to call an API can be found [here](/api-reference/authentication/SampleCode-Pwd_AuthToken_Profile_ID_Pv4.zip)

 **Note:** The Pre-2017 Authorization (Deprecated) documentation can be found [here](/api-reference/authentication/authorization-pre-2017.html)